 Last June, I wrote about a Yahoo patent filing for a Meal Search that would try to help make it easier for people trying to find a restaurant or recipes or nutrition information to locate that information.
 Seeing Yahoo come up with a very focused and limited type of search that would solve a specific set of tasks appeared to be an interesting exercise from the search engine/portal.

-This Fashion search also provides a very focused and limited kind of approach to solving a problem that they believe exists when people try to shop for clothes online or offline.
+This Fashion search also provides a very focused and limited approach to solving a problem that they believe exists when people try to shop for clothes online or offline.

-Many people commented on my post about the meal search that they didn’t believe that restaurants would provide information about the meals that they offered, including nutritional information, to make such a system work.
-Would clothing manufacturers and distributors provide the 3-dimensional models to Yahoo that would make a fashion search work the way that they envision?
+Many people commented on my post about the meal search that they didn’t believe that restaurants would provide information about the meals they offered, including nutritional information, to make such a system work.
+Would clothing manufacturers and distributors provide the 3-dimensional models to Yahoo that would make a fashion search work the way they envision?

 Would people use a fashion search engine like this and provide detailed information about themselves to the search engine, including a 3-dimensional model of themselves?
 Would you?